 Approach Your Recovery Like a Marathon, Not a Sprint

-While speaking with a loved one is therapeutic, you might need the counsel of an impartial third party (think psychologist or therapist) to not only guide you out of the smoke and mirrors, but to help ensure you don't slip back into the cycle of abuse, no matter the nature of the relationship in question—romantic, familial, platonic, professional, or otherwise.
+While speaking with a loved one is therapeutic, you might need the counsel of an impartial third party (think psychologist or therapist) to not only guide you out of the smoke and mirrors but to help ensure you don't slip back into the cycle of abuse, no matter the nature of the relationship in question—romantic, familial, platonic, professional, or otherwise.

 Considering couples' therapy with your partner?
 Go for it, but be sure to book your own, private sessions, too.
-And remember: Long-term, regular therapy with a qualified professional might be necessary to equip you with the tools needed to break free from (or at least distance yourself from) a toxic relationship.
+And remember: Long-term, regular therapy with a qualified professional might be necessary to equip you with the tools needed to break free from (or at least distance yourself from) a toxic or one-sided relationship.
 After all, building a sturdy bridge between your past missteps and your future successes is unlikely to happen in a single session.

 Focus on Yourself

 Do not lose your sense of self.
 This, coupled with the aftershocks of a breakup (even if the split is from a family member or a friend), can create the perfect conditions for wallowing.
 Still, it's important to ditch your couch-and-sweatpants habit before it becomes routine.
 "Create space internally, mentally, emotionally, and then externally by engaging with people outside the relationship," advises Bergen.
 Direct some much-needed attention to any relationships that may have been on the back burner, and open yourself up to meeting new people, too.
-A shared interest is always a great ice breaker, so think about signing up for a workshop, class, retreat, or another opportunity to combine a pastime with socialization.
+A shared interest is always a great ice-breaker, so think about signing up for a workshop, class, retreat, or another opportunity to combine a pastime with socialization.

 Get out of your rut—and reclaim your identity—by partaking in activities that you love or once loved.
 Go for a hike, scribble in a journal, cook up some comfort food—whatever it takes to make you feel whole again.